 Very few circumstances allow a person to pursue personal injury or wrongful death claims after the statute of limitations has expired.
 The one exception that is often cited is the “discovery rule,” which allows that the clock doesn’t start ticking on the case until the moment a person knew or reasonably should have known they had suffered some harm or the nature of that harm.
 This is generally not applicable in car accident cases or slip-and-fall lawsuits (as there is nothing new to “discover”), but rather usually applied in medical malpractice or product liability claims.

-To learn more about whether you may have a valid claim, contact our offices today.
+To learn more about whether you may have a valid claim, contact the personal injury lawyers at our Fort Lauderdale firm today.